 You’ll also get to enjoy samples of bacon-esque brews, so be prepared for a bit of bacon overload.
 Which, by the way, is never a bad thing for die-hard bacon fans.

-Getting In: Admission to Baconfest is separately ticketed and is not included with the Go Chicago® Card.
+Getting In: Admission to Baconfest is separately ticketed and is not included with the Go Chicago® pass.
 For more information, please visit the event website.

 Chicago Latino Film Festival